InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation: More Statistics in

-\paragraph{Actionness.} In terms of actionness, the {\dataname} dataset contains about ten times more verbs than the WebVid10M dataset.
-To evaluate this, we used the NLTK toolkit to analyze the number of verbs in captions, focusing on extracting and tagging all unique verbs.
-We found a total of 109,485 verbs in the WebVid10M caption dataset, while the {\dataname} dataset contained 21,2155 unique instances of verbs.
-While these counts may not be entirely accurate due to our simple counting method, we believe they provide a rough indication of the actionness of the two datasets.
+\paragraph{Actionness.} {\dataname} contains way more verbs than the WebVid10M.
+We used NLTK toolkit to analyze the number of verbs in captions, focusing on tagging all unique verbs.
+We found a total of 109,485 verbs in the WebVid10M, while {\dataname} contained 212,155 ones.
+While the counts may not be that accurate due to our simple counting, we believe they provide a rough indication of the actionness of the two datasets.

 \paragraph{Video Caption and Transcript Distribution.} To analyze the word distribution of our generated captions and multilingual (ASR) transcripts, we compute their distributions.
-The resulting word distribution of the captions is presented in Figure \ref{fig:word_cloud_caption}, which includes common objects (tv, car, door, plant, etc.), attributes (green, young, large, long, etc.), locations (middle, behind, south, next, etc.), scenes (room, stage, kitchen, office, etc.), actions/events (walking, eating, cutting, holding, etc.), and more.
+The resulting word distribution of the captions is presented in Figure \ref{fig:word_cloud_caption}, which includes objects (tv, car, door, plant, etc.), attributes (green, young, large, long, etc.), locations (middle, behind, south, next, etc.), scenes (room, stage, kitchen, office, etc.), actions/events (walking, eating, cutting, holding, etc.), and more.

-We also include four word distributions of different languages in Figure \ref{fig:subfigures}, reflecting trends in different countries and offering potential data customization along with the provided metadata.
+We also include four word distributions of different languages in Figure \ref{fig:worddist}, reflecting trends in different countries and offering potential data customization along with the provided metadata.